How Much Does After Death Cleaning Cost in the UK? Pricing, Factors and What to Expect

 • Severe cases involving decomposition, removal of contents, or strip-out work: higher four figures and beyond

-Because circumstances are sensitive, many companies provide quotes after a short assessment or phone consultation.
+Because circumstances are sensitive, many companies provide quotations after a short assessment or phone consultation.

 What Drives the Cost?